justicephysics/humanos2.0/earn-more-burn-more.md

 The 9.99% professional does not need to quit their job and become a monk.
 They need to **see the cycle**, understand that their burnout is not a personal weakness but a designed output, and begin to redirect their energy toward building the Space State.

 - **The engineer burning out at NVIDIA** can become a Warrior‑Engineer, building the thin‑wide, cold, photonic fabric that makes their current employer obsolete.
-- **The professor burning out at a feudal university** can become a contributor to the Virtual Nalanda, teaching without narrow gates.
+- **The professor burning out at a feudal university** can become a contributor to the Justice Physics Nalanda, teaching without narrow gates.
 - **The manager burning out at a Fortune 500 company** can become a builder of the cooperative, distributed economy of the Space State.

 The exit is not escape; it is **redirection**.
 The same skills, the same intelligence, the same drive—aimed at building the alternative rather than sustaining the extraction machine.